RICHARD WALKER｜PUBLISHED ON MARCH 5TH, 2020

 I’m glad they’re living their best life now.

-At the same time, many of them spent their best years making someone else rich.
+But, many of them spent their best years making someone else rich.

 Benefits of Starting Your Own Business